-BEOVU (brolucizumab-dbll) injection is supplied as a clear to slightly opalescent and colorless to slightly brownish-yellow solution in a single-dose vial.
-Each BEOVU carton (NDC 0078-0827-61) contains one BEOVU vial and one sterile 5 µm blunt filter needle (18-gauge x 1½ inch, 1.2 mm x 40 mm).
+BEOVU (brolucizumab-dbll) injection is supplied as a clear to slightly opalescent and colorless to slightly brownish-yellow solution in a single-dose pre-filled syringe and a single-dose vial.

 Storage and Handling

 Refrigerate BEOVU between 2°C to 8°C (36°F to 46°F).
 Do not freeze.
-Store the vial in the outer carton to protect from light.
+Store BEOVU in the outer carton to protect from light.

-Prior to use, the unopened glass vial of BEOVU may be kept at room temperature, 20°C to 25°C (68°F to 77°F) for up to 24 hours.
+Prior to use, the unopened glass vial or sealed blister pack of BEOVU may be kept at room temperature, 20°C to 25°C (68°F to 77°F) for up to 24 hours.